po1sigala/live/01-Class-Content/22-State/02-Homework/README.md

 ![The user checks out by going to their shopping cart.](./Assets/22-state-homework-demo-03.gif)

-* We'll use the Stripe API to process payments, which includes making front-end and back-end changes.
-Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
-Refer to [Stripe docs on testing your integration](https://stripe.com/docs/testing)

 ## Getting Started

 For instructions to add Redux to your application, refer to the [Redux Fundamentals basic tutorial](https://redux.js.org/basics/basic-tutorial).
 Note that the documentation will refer to additional packages that you'll need to complete this implementation.

 Be sure to review ALL of the documentation, because there are newer methods that can make these tools much easier to implement.
 React has gone through several iterations; as such, some React-and-Redux tutorials will assume that you aren't using Hooks.

+You'll use the Stripe API to process payments, which includes making front-end and back-end changes.
+Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
+Refer to the [Stripe docs on testing your integration](https://stripe.com/docs/testing).

 **Important**: The homework requires a specific version `(>=7.0)` of `npm` in order to install peer dependencies like GraphQL when deploying to Heroku.
 By default, Heroku uses `npm 6.x`, which may cause some issues.
 Be sure to refer to the [Heroku Docs on Specifying an NPM Version](https://devcenter.heroku.com/articles/nodejs-support#specifying-an-npm-version) to ensure your `package.json` file is set up correctly, as shown in the following snippet: